mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.8.1 - 15/01/2018 =

+* New - iDEAL, KBC, Gift cards: Option to hide issuers/bank list in WooCommerce
+* New - Allow subscription switching (downgrade) when amount to pay is €0 and there is a valid mandate for the user

+* Fix - A new customerID was created for every new order where a payment method that supported recurring payments was selected
+* Fix - When plugin 2.8.0 was used with WooCommerce 2.6 or older, a fatal error would be shown on the return page (because of use of new WooCommerce 3.0 method)
+* Fix - Some cancelled payments for cancelled orders where redirected to "Retry payment" instead of "Order received" page, see Github issue #166

 = 2.8.0 - 09/01/2018 =